minanagyy10/LinguaReel/README.md

 4. **Set up environment variables**

-   Copy the example env file and add your API key:
+   Copy the example env file and fill in your API key:
    ```bash
    cp .env.example .env
    ```